 I’m not saying that I played the “biggest” part here.
 But, I think what made one of the successes of our project was my eagerness to create my first-ever device.
-Honestly, it has been my dream ever since when I was a kid.
-And it’s the sheer force of will, passion, I say, that makes you achieve your dreams.
+Honestly, it has been my dream ever since I was a kid.
+And it’s the sheer force of will and passion, I say, that makes you achieve your dreams.

 Still, I would not be able to do it without my two mates.
 I am sure that they have exerted effort more than what I know.

-In the Philippines, getting a license is such a big deal, and it puts you under pressure.
+In the Philippines, getting a license is such a big deal, putting you under pressure.
 Here’s why:

 First, you will carry the “name of the school.”
 The quality of education of each university in the Philippines is usually defined by their students’ licensure exam passing percentage.